jabamaus/jaba/README.md

 To do:

+- A tree view of cpp type would be useful in docs
 - Sort jaba input/output files
 - Should instance definitions be able to access globals?
 Probably.
 Globals are like implicit references.
 If too many attrs were exposed it would have a performance penalty though.